zekerex/blog.zekere.xyz/content/posts/post-1.md

 Hi!
 I've thought about making a blog thousands of times before, but I never actually went through with any of it.
 I really wanted a good, automated system, and when I was first starting out with webdev stuff on Neocities I manually did everything by hand- which was incredibly tedious and progressively harder to manage as more entries piled up.

-After a while with new knowledge I gave all of this another go; originally this blog was coded in PHP / Javascript, rendering HTML in real time... until I realized that everything I wanted to do is already doable with a static site generator (woops, I overcomplicated things yet again!), this when I discovered Hugo.
+After a while with new knowledge I gave all of this another go; originally this blog was coded in PHP / Javascript, rendering HTML in real time... until I realized that everything I wanted to do is already doable with a static site generator (woops, I overcomplicated things yet again!), this is when I discovered Hugo.

 Hugo is an insanely powerful tool.
 Like, seriously.
 I am planning on incooperating this into my workflow ASAP.
 It's very intutive, has good documentation, and is all-around just... really nice.
 It's written in Go, too, which means compiling everything is *insanely fast*!